daipe-ai/platform-docs/docs/getting-started/data-pipelines-project-setup.md

 ![](../images/bricks_dbx_ws.png){: style="width: 350px; padding-left: 5%"}

-You can find the links to the corresponding Databricks workspace directly in the CICD pipeline - Deploy Bricksflow section.
+You can find the links to the corresponding Databricks workspace directly in the CICD pipeline - Deploy Daipe section.
 Note that if you enter the workspace for the first time, you have to launch it from the corresponding Azure resource page using Azure portal.

 ![](../images/bricks_dbx_link.png)